Dr Konstantinos Thomaidis

 Between 2008 and 2013, I taught at Royal Holloway University of London and the Royal Central School of Speech and Drama, and I was part of the team that developed and taught the first iteration of the BA Vocal and Choral Studies at the University of Winchester.
 Before joining the Drama Department at the University of Exeter, I was Senior Lecturer in Drama and Theatre at the University of Portsmouth (2013-2016).
-I have also been invited to teach for the BA European Theatre Arts at Rose Bruford, the MA Performance Training at the University of Plymouth, the MA Applied Theatre at the Aristotle University of Thessaloniki, Greece, the MA Physical Theatre and Theatre Pedagogy at the Estonian Academy of Theatre and Music, Tallinn, Estonia, and the GEOKS Centre in Bali, Indonesia, and the Norwegian Theatre Academy.
+I have also been invited to teach for the BA European Theatre Arts at Rose Bruford, the MA Performance Training at the University of Plymouth, the MA Applied Theatre at the Aristotle University of Thessaloniki, Greece, the MA Physical Theatre and Theatre Pedagogy at the Estonian Academy of Theatre and Music, Tallinn, Estonia, the GEOKS Centre in Bali, Indonesia, and the Norwegian Theatre Academy.
 I have also taught voice for open-air Greek theatre at the Anicent Theatre of Dodoni, as part of the 'Therino Manteio' (Ioannina, Greece) and sonic dramaturgy and voice for directors for the Drama School of the National Theatre Of Greece.

 I have presented my research at IFTR, ATHE, TaPRA, Song Stage Screen, and other international conferences.
 Between 2013 and 2016, I convened the Performer Training Working Group at TaPRA, alongside Mark Evans and Libby Worth.
 I currently sit at the Executive Committee of TaPRA as the Working Group Coordinator, alongside Louise LePage and, then, Anna Harpin and Tom Cornford.
 In 2018, I co-founded the Sound, Voice & Music Working Group of the association.